ConstantinNicolai/ml-operator-profiling/README.md

 We also should add a pipeline to read in the model analysis and add up the layers in a model according to the number of their incidences.
 If we can build this in a sufficiently generalized manner this should allow us to study many different models. \
 Where are we?
 Initial pipelines for resnets and conv2d work.
 This is a promising prove of concept.
 Now we need to generalize. \
 Lets not do the approach with print(model) and torchsummary and instead work with the pytorch objects themsleves.
 Meaning we want to store the layer objects themselves and also profile them with the the register_module_forward_hook Kevin suggested.
 This way we should probably be able to get both the pytorch layer object as well as the inputs and outputs. \
-Build a foward hook which checks whether the layer it is at has children = None wich would indicate it being a leaf of the model tree and therefore a layer we actually want to measure.
+Build a foward hook which checks whether the layer it is at has children = None wich would indicate it being a leaf of the model tree and therefore a layer we actually want to measure. \
+We now have a forward hook and code to move all layers into a dictionary which also counts their number of occurences in a given model.
+Leaning into the infrastructure as code direction, I have decided to have the measurement configs in so called summary files in there measurement folders.
+These are yml files containing: model, weights, input size and a marker whether they were already processed.
+The next consideration is whether to make the selection of which operators are significant on a per model or a global basis.
+Since this is both easier to implement right now and better reflects the global nature of the final database I will go with the global approach.

 To replicate please use the provided conda environment "constabass.yml"